Developing wetlands regulations

 Community Advisory Board

-The City is assembling a Community Advisory Board (CAB) to help guide the process of developing the third phase of regulations.
+The City has assembled a Community Advisory Board (CAB) to help guide the process of developing the third phase of regulations.
 CAB representatives are key partners.
 They will help shape an inclusive regulations development and community engagement process.
 In collaboration with the CAB, we hope to develop regulations that represent community values and objectives.
-We are looking for active participation from community members who reflect Boston’s diversity.
-There are no requirements to apply.
-We encourage anyone who is interested to submit an application!

 Some goals and responsibilities of the CAB include, but are not limited to: